sudo-Eric/PS3-Game-Update-Download-Tool/README.md

 --store: Create list of update download links instead of downloading updates directly

 ### Dependencies:
-This script requires urllib3, xmltodict, and PyYAML.\
+This script uses Python 3 and requires urllib3, xmltodict, and PyYAML.\
 All dependencies can be installed using PIP with the following command:\
 `pip install -r requirements.txt`